Working with Students with Disabilities

 If the student has not registered with Disability Services, you can let him/her know they must register with our office in order to receive accommodations.
 You SHOULD NOT collect any documentation from the student about his/her disability.
 This information should be given to Disability Services by the student.

-As a faculty member, you will have responsibilities to work with students with disabilities.
+As a faculty or staff member, you will have responsibilities to work with students with disabilities.
 Those goals include:

 - Ensuring a student receives the accommodations for which he/she is eligible according to the accommodation plan.

 - Speaking with Disability Services if you have any questions regarding a student’s accommodations or progress.

 - Treating students with disabilities as you would the other students in your class in regards to grading procedures and discipline.